Spotted Lake

-Spotted Lake(Kłlil’xᵂ) is a saline endorheic alkali lake located northwest of Osoyoos in the eastern Similkameen Valley of British Columbia, Canada, accessed via Highway 3.
+Spotted Lake — known as Lake Khiluk (Nsyilxcən: Kłlil’xᵂ) in the Nsyilxcən language — is a saline endorheic alkali lake located northwest of Osoyoos in the eastern Similkameen Valley of British Columbia, Canada, accessed via Highway 3.

 Mineral and salt concentration

 Spotted Lake is richly concentrated with various minerals.
 It contains dense deposits of magnesium sulfate, calcium and sodium sulphates.
 It also contains high concentrations of eight other minerals and lower amounts of silver and titanium.

-Most of the water in the lake evaporates over the summer, revealing colorful mineral deposits.
-Large 'spots' on the lake appear and are colored according to the mineral composition and seasonal amount of precipitation.
-Magnesium sulfate, which crystallizes in the summer, is a major contributor to spot color.
-In the summer, remaining minerals in the lake harden to form natural “walkways” around and between the spots.
+Most of the water in the lake evaporates over the summer, revealing colourful mineral deposits.
+Large "spots" on the lake appear and are coloured according to the mineral composition and seasonal amount of precipitation.
+Magnesium sulfate, which crystallizes in the summer, is a major contributor to spot colour.
+In the summer, remaining minerals in the lake harden to form natural "walkways" around and between the spots.

 Naming and history

-Originally known to the First Nations of the Okanagan Valley as Ktlil'k, Spotted Lake was for centuries and remains revered as a sacred site thought to provide therapeutic waters.
+Originally named in the Nsyilxcən language of the Syilx Okanagan Nation of the Okanagan Valley as Kłlil’xᵂ, Spotted Lake was for centuries, and still remains, revered as a sacred site thought to provide therapeutic waters.
 During World War I, the minerals of Spotted Lake were used in manufacturing ammunition.